borkdude/carve/README.md

 app/another-unused-function
 ```

-Keep in mind that if you ran `carve` with `'{:paths ["src" "test"]}'`, there might still be potentially lots of unused code, which wasn't detected simply because there are tests for it.
+Keep in mind that if you ran `carve` with `{:paths ["src" "test"]}`, there might still be potentially lots of unused code, which wasn't detected simply because there are tests for it.

 So after a first cycle of carving you might want to do another run with simply `{:paths ["src"]}`, which will help deleting the rest of the unused code.
 *Just beware that this will break all the tests using the code you just deleted, and you'll have to fix/delete them manually.**